-reduction stems from OUCC witness Armstrong testified Armstrong's testimony that the Selective Catalytic Reduction units("SCR") controls are not needed for the CT Project to meet current environmental requirements and that if they are required in the future, NIPSCO could seek recovery of any future pollution control costs through the FMCA statute.
+(d) Pollution Control Technology.
+OUCC witness Armstrong testified that the Selective Catalytic Reduction units are not needed for the CT Project to meet current environmental requirements and that if they are required in the future, NIPSCO could seek recovery of any future pollution control costs through the FMCA statute.
 Pub.
 Ex 1 at 19.
-Mr. Holcomb's Baacke's rebuttal testimony confirmed that the CT Project will SCRs are not needed to comply with the final GHG Ruleexisting regulatory standards (Pet.
+Mr. Holcomb's rebuttal testimony confirmed that the CT Project will comply with the final GHG Rule (Pet.
 Ex.
-95-R at 5-620); therefore, NIPSCO updated the best estimate to reflect the removal of the Selective Catalytic Reduction units.
-SCR controls.
-We approve this revision to the scope of the CT Project and recognize that as federal environmental regulations may change, Indiana law offers options utilities may consider, though question why, given the removal of the SCRs, the overall cost estimate for recovering compliance costs, including the FMCA statute. the CT Project cited in Mr. Baacke's rebuttal remains the same as in the initial application, Pet.
-Ex.
-5-R at 19.
+9-R at 5-6); therefore, NIPSCO updated the best estimate to reflect the removal of the Selective Catalytic Reduction units.
+We approve this revision to the scope of the CT Project and recognize that as federal environmental regulations may change, Indiana law offers options utilities may consider for recovering compliance costs, including the FMCA statute.